karkum/jpile/README.md

 # How was the performance comparison done?

 25,000 fake objects were created.
-Each object has a Customer, Contact (One-to-one) and 4 Products (One-to-many).
+Each object has a Customer, Contact (One-to-one) and 4 Products (One-to-many) which have a Supplier (Many-to-one).
 All these objects were saved using simple MySQL prepared statements, Hibernate, and jPile.
 The results were as follows:

 * Prepared Statements - 60s
 * Hibernate - 40s